-The Brother print server is equipped with web server that allows you to monitor its status or change some of its configuration settings.
+The Brother print/scan server is equipped with a built in web server that allows you to monitor its status or change some of its configuration settings.

-We recommend Internet Explorer 5.0 (or higher) or Netscape Navigator 4.0 (or higher).
+We recommend Internet Explorer 6.0 (or higher) or Netscape Navigator 7.1 (or higher).
 If a different web browser is used, make sure it is compatible with HTTP 1.0 and HTTP 2.0.